Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Introduction

 \subsection{Ideas}

 We would like here to describe the idea of our proof.
-For that purpose, let us recall the proof of Theorem~\ref{ABC} and that of Theorem~\ref{thmofgubler}, which gives us a basic strategy.
+To do that, let us recall the proof of Theorem~\ref{ABC} and that of Theorem~\ref{thmofgubler}, which gives us a basic strategy.